-Ethics Application for Approval for the Non-Use of Human Participants case notes, video or audio tapes) for any phase of my research, I am requesting an exemption from completing the application for approval for the use of human participants.
-In lieu of the application, I am enclosing with this application a copy of my thesis proposal.
+Ethics Application for Approval for the Non-Use of Human Participants

 Researcher: Today's Date:

 Full Address:

 Phone (Day): Phone (Eve):

 Affix appropriate signatures

-I have read the contents of the application for app am not using human participants or any unpublish 1 1
+am not using human participants of case notes, video or audio tapes) from completing the application f plication for approval for the use of human participants.
+As I or any unpublished clinical material (such as clinical vignettes, for any phase of my research, I am requesting an exemption for approval for the use of human participants.
+In lieu of the his application a copy of my thesis proposal.

-Investigator/Student: \\\\\ Date: \\\\\
+Investigator/Student: Date:

-I have read and approved the enclosed protocol, and I believe that the investigator does not need to submit an application for the use of human participants and is competent to conduct the activity they described in the enclosed summary.
+losed protocol, and I believe that the investigator does not need se of human participants and is competent to conduct the losed summary.

-Institutional Review Board Member: Date:
+Institutional Review Board Memb per: Date:

 Notice of Approval

-The signature of the representative of the Institutional Review Board above indicates that the activity identified above and described in the attached pages has been approved with the conditions and restrictions noted here.
+• e of the Institutional Review Board above indicates that the ribed in the attached pages has been approved with the here.

 Restrictions and Conditions: